gohugoio/hugo/content/en/getting-started/configuration-markup.md

 Some settings explained:

+hardWrap
+: By default, Goldmark ignores newlines within a paragraph.
+Set to `true` to render newlines as `<br>` elements.

 unsafe
 : By default, Goldmark does not render raw HTMLs and potentially dangerous links.
 If you have lots of inline HTML and/or JavaScript, you may need to turn this on.